dfroberg/dailybrief/readme.txt

 No, if it detects that there is nothing to summarize it will skip post creation.

+= Can I create the Briefs manually and not rely on CRON jobs?

+Yes, Set "CRON Pause" to on and use the preview windows "Generate Now" button to create the briefs.

 == Changelog ==

+= 1.0.25 &mdash; 22 of February, 2019 =
+Fix: Ensuring compatibility with Windows 5.1
+Fix: More preview window style fixes.
+New: Added generate manually now button to Preview window for those that really want to do things manually.
+Fix: An logical error in CRON pause resolved.

 = 1.0.24 &mdash; 21 of February, 2019 =
 Fix: Rework Admin GUI & Try getting the timezone to display properly.